MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/security-privacy.md

 Apps running on iOS 10 (or later) must statically declare their intent to access specific features or user information by entering one or more Privacy Keys in their `Info.plist` files that explain to the user why the app wishes to gain access.

 > [!IMPORTANT]
-> **NOTE** Apps that fail to provide the required keys will be silently terminated by the system when they attempt to access one of the restricted features or user information, _without error_!
+> Apps that fail to provide the required keys will be silently terminated by the system when they attempt to access one of the restricted features or user information, _without error_!
 If an app starts unexpectedly failing on iOS 10, ensure that all of the required `Info.plist` have been specified.

 The following Privacy related keys are available: